kevin218/Astraeus/docs/index.rst

  The following will add the signature of the individual functions and pull their docstrings.

-.. automodapi:: astreus.hdf5IO
+.. automodapi:: astraeus.hdf5IO
-.. automodapi:: astreus.xarrayIO
+.. automodapi:: astraeus.xarrayIO